Information, Technology and Development

 - This incorporates six papers from the 2013 ITD Study Group meeting on innovation and development, held at the University of Manchester; three of which are on permanent open access.

-- The overview paper - is free access during Sept/Oct 2014.
+- The overview paper - is available via open access.
 It defines and analyses inclusive innovation, and identifies future policy and research priorities.

 Using Actor-Network Theory in Development Research